What is Sales Deed?

 - The time when the original document is to be handed over etc.

-What Are The Legal Formalities For Sales Deed?
+What Are The Legal Formalities For Sale Deed?

-- All the pages of Sales Deed should be signed
+- All the pages of Sale Deed should be signed

 - The sales deed shall be witnessed by two witnesses giving their full names and ids and signatures